kwonus/Quelle/Quelle-AVX.md

 eternal power

 *Invoking* command history is very much analogous with *utilizing* a macro.
 Just like a macro, the control settings are saved to provide determinism.
 That means that the current control settings are ignored when invoking command history.
-Just like with macros, the current control settings can be utilizing by adding the %settings::current suffix.
-Example:
+Just like with macros, the current control settings can be utilized by adding the ***::current*** suffix to the invocation.
+See **Table 13-5**.
+Example usage:

-$3  %settings::current
+$3::current

 or we could re-invoke all three commands in a single statement as: